Best daily deals

 The Sony Connect app includes a six-band equalizer for fine-tuning your sound.

-The Sony WF-1000XM5 earbuds excel with Android devices, thanks to their support for SBC, AAC, and LDAC codecs, ensuring high-quality audio streaming.
-The earbuds also benefit from comprehensive app support via the Sony Headphones Connect App, providing users with extensive customization options, including EQ settings, ambient sound control, and firmware updates.
+The Sony WF-1000XM5 earbuds excel with Android devices thanks to their support for SBC, AAC, and LDAC codecs, ensuring high-quality audio streaming.
+The earbuds also benefit from comprehensive app support via the Sony Headphones Connect App, which provides users with extensive customization options, including EQ settings, ambient sound control, and firmware updates.

 Featuring outstanding ANC performance, fantastic battery life, and LDAC support, the WF-1000XM5's cut out all the noise and keep all the fidelity.